civican/legisinfo/42-1/bills/C-81/bill_text.md

 ### Section 106

-  **(1)** The member or panel of members of the Canadian Human Rights Tribunal assigned to hear the appeal may, by order, confirm, vary or rescind the decision or order to which the appeal relates.
+  **(1)** The member or panel of members of the Canadian Human Rights Tribunal assigned to hear the appeal may, by order, confirm, vary, **give the decision that the Accessibility Commissioner should have given** or rescind the decision or order to which the appeal relates **or refer the complaint back to the Accessibility Commissioner for reconsideration in accordance with any direction the Canadian Human Rights Tribunal may give**.

+  **(1.1)** An appeal shall be on the merits based on the record of the proceedings before the Accessibility Commissioner, but the member or panel of members of the Canadian Human Rights Tribunal shall allow arguments and, if he, she or it considers it necessary for the purposes of the appeal, shall hear evidence not previously available.

   **(2)** A decision made by a majority of the members of the panel is the decision of the panel or, if no decision is supported by the majority, the decision of the panel's chair is the decision of the panel.

+  **(3)** A copy of the order made by the member or panel of members of the Canadian Human Rights Tribunal must be provided to the Accessibility Commissioner and the parties to the appeal.

+  **(4)** Every decision made under subsection (1) is final and is not to be questioned or reviewed in any court.

 ### Section 107